The Henna Gathering is held at the Warren Armory at 11 Jefferson Street, Warren, RI.

 In Providence, check out Wickenden Street and the RISD Museum.
 In Newport, do the Cliff Walk.

 The hotels that everyone stays at when they visit Providence but want to stay somewhere reasonably priced are in Seekonk, MA – just 15 minutes from Providence and 10 minutes from Warren.
-Also, on the same little peninsula as Warren is Bristol, RI, with the Bristol Harbor Inn, which is where we would choose to stay if we were picking a hotel for the conference!
+Also, on the same little peninsula as Warren is Bristol, RI, with the Bristol Harbor Inn, which is where your organizers would choose to stay knowing all we know.

 Yes, this area of RI butts right up against the MA border; you will cross from MA to RI constantly as you drive around this area.
 Once we counted 6 state line crossings on our way from our house to the armory (about 15 miles).